+44 (0)7902 114070

 Geltsdale Nature Reserve, Cumbria - The RSPB

 Just a few miles to the charming village of Hallbankgate.
-A great place to stop off and enjoy a bar meal at The Belted Will pub or coffee and cake in the community run 'Hallbankgate Hub/shop’.
+A great place to stop off and enjoy a bar meal at The Belted Will or coffee and cake in the community run 'Hallbankgate Hub’.
 Then walk up to explore Geltsdale RSPB Bird Reserve, Tindale Tarn and the beautiful Castle Carrock fells.
+Please also see our 'blog' on RSPB Geltsdale, birdwatching and nearby nature trails.

 Hadrians Wall, walks and forts

-Brampton is surrounded by amazing roman history, including the nearby Pike Hill Signal tower, which is part of the Birdoswald Roman Trail.
+Brampton surrounded by amazing roman history, including the nearby Pike Hill Signal tower, which is part of the Birdoswald Roman Trail .

-Aira Force, Matterdale and The Lake District National Park
+Lake Ullswater; Aira Force; Matterdale; Glenridding and The Lake District National Park

-Spectatular Aira Force is about 35 miles from Wall and Lakes holiday cottage and in under an hour you can be at stunningly beautiful Lake Ullswater.
+Spectacular Aira Force is about 35 miles from Wall & Lakes holiday cottage and in under an hour you can be at stunningly beautiful Lake Ullswater.
 Why not catch a Steamer from Glenridding and sail across Lake Ullswater...
 Then move on to explore Ambleside, Grassmere, Buttermere and more..

-There are two superb golf clubs very nearby.
-Eden gold club is an 18-hole championship course with public driving range.
-Both clubs offer a great golfing experience and offer restaurant and tea rooms.
+There are three superb golf courses nearby.
+Eden golf club is an 18-hole championship course with public driving range.
+All clubs offer a great golfing experience with restaurant and tea rooms.
+In addition, just a little further away, is the Solway golf course at Silloth.

 Walby Farm Park